Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Sneak.md

 Rank 2: Adjusts your skill to behave as if you had 35 extra points in it.

 {: .note}
-Note: Removes the penalty even if you are wearing heavy armor, but the increased odds to not become detected only apply if you are not wearing heavy armor.
+Removes the penalty even if you are wearing heavy armor, but the increased odds to not become detected only apply if you are not wearing heavy armor.
 Higher ranks overwrite the lower ones.

 ---